ilyakurdyukov/smartlink_flash/fwhelper/README.md

 ### Usage

-Converts firmware dump into firmware file:
+Converts a flash dump into a firmware update file:

 `./fwhelper flash.bin dump2fw update.up`

+Prints info about a dump or update file.

+`./fphelper flash.bin scan`